How many milliliters are in 3 teaspoons?

 What are NSAID's.
 Brownie points if you know the full abbreviation.

 What class of medications should not be given with grapefruit juice due to interactions?
-Hint: there are 2 possible answers but I only need 1
+Hint: there is more than one possible answer, but I only need 1

 What are statins (atorvastatin/Lipitor, simvastatin/Zocor, rosuvastatin/Crestor) and calcium channel blockers (amlodipine, nifedipine)